isergeevv/js-gallery/README.md

 # JS Gallery

-Javascript image gallery made using jQuery 3.5.1
+~~Javascript image gallery made using jQuery 3.5.1~~ Removed jQuery and used plain JS.

 ## Installation